anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof of possession /* Bro: siehe Issue #16. */(of the corresponding private key) in a way preventing changes to the combined information.
+  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof of possession <!-- Bro: siehe Issue #16. -->(of the corresponding private key) in a way preventing changes to the combined information.
-  Note that the information elements may not have been bound cryptographically. /* Bro: Den Satz habe ich nicht verstanden. */
+  Note that the information elements may not have been bound cryptographically. <!-- Bro: Den Satz habe ich nicht verstanden. -->
-  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing. /* Bro: siehe Issue #16. */ This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
+  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing. <!-- Bro: siehe Issue #16. -->
+  This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
-  In BRSKI the trusted component may /*Bro: Muss das hier nicht ein 'must' sein? */ /* stf: agree, proposal replace "may" with "is" */ be the EST server, co-located with the registrar in the target domain.
+  In BRSKI the trusted component may <!-- Bro: Muss das hier nicht ein 'must' sein? --> <!-- stf: agree, proposal replace "may" with "is" --> be the EST server, co-located with the registrar in the target domain.

 * Utilizing authenticated self-contained objects for the